Law - Private Practice and Corporate Law

 I am a general litigation associate at Best & Flanagan in downtown Minneapolis.
 I handle civil disputes in all areas of the law: employment, business, construction, municipal & government affairs, real estate, appellate.
 I am also on the Board of Directors for the Minnesota Justice Foundation and I serve as the Political and Candidate Outreach Coordinator for the LAUNCH Committee of WomenWinning.
 As a student, I interned for Senator Klobuchar during as part of the D.C.
 Summer Program and at Western MN Legal Services as part of the Jackson Fellows program.
 I also interned for the White House Office of Cabinet Affairs.

-Amy Walstein (CSB '00, William Mitchell '04) is currently President of ASW Law & Consulting, LLC.
-Previously she served as Government Relations Director for the Minnesota Department of Education and the Minnesota Senate Finance Committee Administrator, as well as Director of Education and Workforce Development Policy and Elections for the Minnesota Chamber of Commerce.
+Amy Walstien (CSB '00, William Mitchell '04) is currently working as a Government Relations Professional.
+She was previously President of ASW Law & Consulting, LLC.
+Before that, she served as Government Relations Director for the Minnesota Department of Education and the Minnesota Senate Finance Committee Administrator, as well as Director of Education and Workforce Development Policy and Elections for the Minnesota Chamber of Commerce.

 Brian Bowman.
 Upon graduation, I worked on the staff of U.S. Senator Rod Grams in Washington, D.C., from 1996 to 1998 when I left to attend law school at Creighton University.
 I graduated from law school in 2001 and entered the Air Force Judge Advocate General Corps after passing the bar exam.
 In the Air Force I was stationed for two years at Kadena Air Base, Japan, followed by four years at Offutt Air Force Base, Nebraska.
 In 2005 to 2006 I was deployed to Bagram Airfield, Afghanistan.
 I left active duty in 2008 and entered the Iowa Air National Guard, where I was recently promoted to the rank of Lieutenant Colonel.
 In my civilian capacity I am an Assistant General Counsel at First National Bank in Omaha, Nebraska.
 My wife Liz is an immigration attorney and we have two children, Christian and Charlotte.